Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-The paper analyses the spoils system in the constitutional democracy
+The paper analyses the

-following some decisions by the constitutional Court regarding the relationship
+constitutional Court regarding the relationship between the State and the

-between the State and the Regions.
-In the constitutional pluralism, the
+Regions.
+In the constitutional pluralism, the principle of checks and balances allows

-system in such a way as to explain a critical point of view on the spoils
+critical point of view on the spoils system.

 ANTONIO RUGGERI